 This is entirely dependent on you.
-Some people like the idea of having an (theoretically) perfect copy of the master audio file, don't mind the increase in size, and state that lossless is the only way to go when archiving.
-Others prefer smaller file sizes, knowing that the difference—assuming high enough bitrate—won't be audible anyway.
+Some people like the idea of having a (theoretically) perfect copy of the master audio file, don’t mind the increase in size, and state that lossless is the only way to go when archiving.
+Others prefer smaller file sizes, knowing that the difference—assuming high enough bitrate—won’t be audible anyway.
 And they both have a point.

 So, do some ABX testing and decide for yourself.

 However, remember that you should not re-encode lossily compressed audio into a lossless format.

 You probably have at least three files now—that being the video, audio, and subtitles—and you need to combine all of them into a single file.
 This process is called muxing.

 MKVToolNix is used to mux all parts of the final output into an mkv container.
 Most people use MKVToolNix GUI, which provides a graphical user interface to mux video, audio, chapters, fonts, and other attachments into an mkv file.
 Installation instructions for virtually any platform can be found on their website.